MJoergen/nexys4ddr/dyoc/Episodes/ep24_-_Keyboard/README.md

 Start and Stop bits.
 This is all controlled in lines 83-115 of keyboard/ps2.vhd.

+### Keyboard scan codes
+The data sent from the keyboard to the FPGA are called scan codes, and are enturely different from ASCII values.
+Furthermore, pressing keys like shift and control sends scan codes as well.
+The two shift keys have different scan codes even!
+So there must be a mapping from scan code to ASCII code, as well as a state machine to keep track of whether shift is pressed or not.

+I've chosen to place this functionality in the FPGA (instead of in the software), because the key tables alone take up 256 bytes.
+In the FPGA this lookup is performed in the new file keyboard/scancode.vhd.

 ### Interrupt map
 The PS/2 module generates an interrupt, whenever a keyboard event has been received.
 This interrupt is connected to bit 2 of the Interrupt Controller,